andyfaulkner1969/FGTDC/README.md

 ***** BE VERY cautious of what commands you put in the file ***** Because it will blindly execute them.

 I highly suggest you only use "get" and "diag" commands.

+I used the following cron to run...

+This will run every minute, you can of course change that interval.

+* * * * * cd /home/username/FortiGate-stats-collector-main && /home/username/FortiGate-stats-collector-main/fgt_stat_check_v1.0.py